 Section 406 of ERISA and Section 4975 of the Code prohibit Covered Plans from engaging in specified transactions involving "plan assets" with persons or entities who are parties in interest or disqualified persons with respect thereto, unless an exemption is available.
 For example, a Covered Plan is prohibited from lending money (or otherwise extending credit) to a party in interest or disqualified person, unless an exemption is available.
 A party in interest or disqualified person who engages in a non-exempt prohibited transaction may be subject to excise taxes and other penalties and liabilities under ERISA and the Code, any fiduciary who authorizes such a transaction may be subject to personal liability, and any such transaction may need to be reversed or otherwise corrected.
 In addition, if the Plan involved in certain non-exempt prohibited transactions is an IRA, the IRA could lose its tax-exempt status.
-An investment in an ADS by a Covered Plan may constitute or result in a direct or indirect prohibited transaction under Section 406 of ERISA and/or Section 4975 of the Code, for example, where we or the underwriters are considered to be a party in interest or a disqualified person with respect to such Plan, unless the investment is acquired and held in accordance with an applicable statutory or administrative prohibited transaction exemption.
+The acquisition and/or holding of a note (including any interest in a note), and the receipt and holding of the ADSs deliverable upon conversion of the note, by a Covered Plan may constitute or result in a direct or indirect prohibited transaction under Section 406 of ERISA and/or Section 4975 of the Code, for example, where we or the underwriters are considered to be a party in interest or a disqualified person with respect to such Plan, unless the investment is acquired and held in accordance with an applicable statutory or administrative prohibited transaction exemption.

 In this regard, the U.S. Department of Labor has issued prohibited transaction class exemptions, or "PTCEs," that potentially may apply to the acquisition and holding of a note (including any interest in a note) and the receipt and holding of the ADSs deliverable upon conversion of the note.
 These class exemptions include, without limitation, PTCE 84-14, relating to transactions effected by independent qualified professional asset managers, PTCE 90-1, relating to investments by insurance company pooled separate accounts, PTCE 91-38, relating to investments by bank collective investment funds, PTCE 95-60, relating to investments by life insurance company general accounts, and PTCE 96-23, relating to transactions directed by in-house asset managers.
 In addition to the foregoing, Section 408(b)(17) of ERISA and Section 4975(d)(20) of the Code provide exemptions for transactions between a Covered Plan and a person that is a party in interest and/or a disqualified person with respect to that Plan (other than a fiduciary or an affiliate that, directly or indirectly, has or exercises discretionary authority or control, or renders investment advice with respect to, the Plan assets involved in the transaction) solely by reason of providing services to the Plan or by relationship to a service provider, provided that, in connection with the transaction, the Plan receives no less, nor pays no more, than adequate consideration.
-There can be no assurance that any of the foregoing exemptions or any other exemption will be available with respect to an otherwise prohibited transaction resulting from a Covered Plan's investment in ADSs, or that all of the conditions of any such exemptions will be satisfied.
+There can be no assurance that any of the foregoing exemptions or any other exemption will be available with respect to an otherwise prohibited transaction resulting from a Covered Plan's acquisition and holding of a note (including any interest in a note) or the acquisition of and investment in ADSs issuable upon conversion of the note, or that all of the conditions of any such exemptions will be satisfied.